Privatization Of Public Schools Lacks Accountability

 As a result of the forced dysfunction, students are less prepared for college than ever.
 National SAT scores reached an all-time low in 2015 as public schools are being bled to death by a focus on over-testing, comparisons, vouchers, charter schools, special interests and partisan political battles.
 For example, Colorado’s educators are spending 30 percent of classroom time preparing for and administering standardized tests.
 Teachers, schools and districts are penalized when parents opt their kids out of state standardized tests.

-If the crisis capitalists overthrow our public schools, a select group of private corporations can capture a multi-billion dollar pot of gold that’s refilled every year with taxpayer dollars.
+If successful, a select group of private corporations can capture a multi-billion dollar pot of gold that’s refilled every year with taxpayer dollars.

 Meanwhile, charter schools—the proposed solution—are riddled with corruption, debt and bankruptcy.
 Even in the face of mass favoritism, private schools are struggling to serve just a small fraction of the students served by public schools.
 Mass privatization is not a solution to reform.
 It’s merely a pathway to private enrichment.
 The privatization of public education under false pretenses is already causing damage to our communities, state and nation on many fronts.
 Our students, families and communities are being held hostage in the dysfunctional gridlock.

 Mass privatization is not a new concept.
 University of Chicago economist Milton Friedman helped introduce the concept to academics, politicians and Wall Street.
 Ronald Reagan worshipped the man.
 Crisis capitalism became a centerpiece of “Reaganomics.”